CONSTITUTION OF THE TEXAS MUNICIPAL HUMAN RESOURCES ASSOCIATION

 Article X: Vacancies

-Section 10.2 Secretary/Treasurer.
-A vacancy in the office of Secretary-Treasurer or Trustee may be filled by appointment of the President as approved by a majority vote of the Executive Board for the remainder of the unexpired term.
-The appointment for the vacancy of the office of Secretary-Treasurer shall be selected from the trustees that have served a minimum of one year.
+(c) If the Office of Secretary-Treasurer is vacated, it may be filled by appointment of the President, with the approval of the Executive Board, for the remainder of the unexpired term.
+The appointee shall be selected from trustees who have served a minimum of one year.

-Section 10.3 TML Board Representative.
-In the event of a vacancy in the office of TML Board Representative, the President shall become the representative to the TML Board of Directors until the next Annual Meeting, when an election for the office of TML Board Represetnative shall be held.
+Section 10.2 TML Board Representative.
+In the event of a vacancy in the Office of TML Board Representative, the President shall also serve as the representative to the TML Board of Directors until a new TML Board Representative is placed on the ballot and selected by membership in accordance with Section 6.2.

 Section 10.4 Other Offices (Trustees).
-In the event a Trustee position becomes vacant during its elected term, the vacancy shall be filled by appointment of the President of the person receiving the next greatest number of votes from the most recent election ballot.
+In the event a Trustee position becomes vacant during its elected term, the vacancy shall be filled by appointment of the President of the person receiving the next greatest number of votes from the most recent election ballot and shall serve the remainder of the unexpired term.
+If the term they filled was due to expire, they may be placed on the ballot in accordance with Section 6.2.

 Article XI: Committees